mvgrimes/Perl-Tidy-Sweetened/README.md

 [CHANGES](https://metacpan.org/source/SHANCOCK/Perl-Tidy-20120714/CHANGES)
 file). __The resulting formatted code will leave the parameter lists untouched.__

-`Perl::Tidy::Sweetened` attempts to support the syntax outlined in:
+`Perl::Tidy::Sweetened` attempts to support the syntax outlined in the following modules, but most of the new syntax styles should work:

 - Method::Signature::Simple
 - MooseX::Method::Signatures